dharmik529/470FinalProject/README.md

 - Testing and documentation required more effort than initially anticipated.

 ### Individual Conclusions
-- John Doe: I learned a lot about language design and parsing techniques during this project.
+- Cameron Bussom: I learned a lot about language design and parsing techniques during this project.
-- Jane Smith: Implementing the interpreter was a challenging but rewarding experience.
+- Dharmik Patel: Implementing the interpreter was a challenging but rewarding experience.
-- Michael Johnson: Collaborating with the team and dividing tasks effectively contributed to the project's success.
-- Emily Davis: Writing comprehensive test cases and documentation enhanced my understanding of the language.